Pomeranian

 Breed History:

 The Pomeranian, a diminutive and spirited breed, has origins steeped in the history of the German Spitz.
 Some believe the breed evolved from larger Nordic companions, while others suggest it was refined by European aristocrats.
 Known for their abundant, fluffy coats and fox-like faces, Pomeranians gained prominence as lap dogs in the 18th century, charming both nobles and commoners.
 Admired for their vivacious personality, they became cherished companions and alert watchdogs.
 Today, Pomeranians are celebrated for their lively, affectionate nature and sharp intelligence.
-They remain popular for their distinctive look, charm, and playful demeanor.
+They remain popular for their distinctive look, charm, and playful demeanour.

 Height - 18-30 cm